tinker-michaelj/hedera-services/hedera-node/docs/lambdas.md

 ```

 For a successful such `CryptoCreate` or `CryptoUpdate`, the indexes of the newly installed lambdas will appear in the
 legacy record `TransactionReceipt` if record streams are still enabled.
-For each lambda installed by executing its
-initcode, the network will externalize---in order---a preceding synthetic `ContractCreate` whose sidecars include the
-lambda's bytecode.
-It is important to understand these synthetic creations will **not** specify a `ContractID` for the
-new lambda, and will always appear to assign it EVM address `0x16c`.
-New `ContractID`s will be created only if the
-lambda is constructed via initcode, and its constructor creates contracts.

 Now we need to let a `CryptoTransfer` reference such a lambda.
 For this we extend the `AccountAmount` and `NftTransfer`
 messages used in the `CryptoTransferTransactionBody`.